anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 ## Planning and Overview

+I've planned to install a bunch of components in the different areas within our Sprinter

 ![Planning and Overview Diagram](docs/mobile_smart_home_diy_camper_van_planning_overview.png)

 ## Features

+The main features of self-made "Mobile Smart Home" solution are as follows

 - Creation of two control units, one within the sideboard area the other one within the bedroom area, which offers the following means
   - Turn outside light on or off